filecoin-project/filecoin-docs/docs/mine/lotus/dynamic-retrieval-pricing.md

 VerifiedDealsFreeTransfer = false
 ```

-It will also not charge for Unsealing if we already have an Unsealed sector file containing the retrieval payload.
+It will also not charge for unsealing if we already have an unsealed sector file containing the retrieval payload.

 ## External policy